lukemunsch/promo-sales-review/README.md

 #### Features

 The features of this app allow the user to maniulate data from a spreadsheet to allow managers to see a simple and analytical view of the inputted data.
 In order to complete these actions, the following features were implemented;
-- A manager's log in was
+- A manager's log in is requested; to protect the input, I have added code to mask the input but must still be inputted correctly in order to access the rest of the information

 ## Testing